chetana-vyas/Linear_Regression/Linear_Regression_Project_Proposal.md

 Preliminary Data Explorations –

-Clean the scraped movie dataset
+Clean the scraped movie dataset.
 Transform the categorical variables using dummy variables (1 hot encoding).

-Target (y) is Movie revenue that we want to predict Features (x) for the regression
+Target (y) is Movie revenue that we want to predict

+Features (x) for the regression

 Features for the regression:
 1. Movie Name
 2. Budget
 3. No of Theatres
-4. Weekly Gross Revenue
+4. Total Gross Revenue
-5. Dates (week wise)
-6. Weekend Revenue
-7. Percent change last week
-8. Percent change overall last weel
-9. Number of releases (weekly)
+5. Number of releases
-10. Rank
+6. Highest Rank attained
-11. IMDB Rating
+7. IMDB Rating
-12. Rotten Tomatoes Rating
+8. Rotten Tomatoes Rating
-13. Movie Duration
+9. Movie Duration
+10. Release day
-14. Release date
+11. Release month
-15. MPAA Rating (G, G/PG, R, etc.)
+12. MPAA Rating (G, G/PG, R, etc.)
-16. Genre (Comedy, Thriller, Romance, etc.)
+13. Genre (Comedy, Thriller, Romance, etc.)
-17. Special Days (eg – holidays / long weekends)
+14. Special Days (eg – holidays / long weekends)

 Out of the total data set, I will randomly divide it into 2 buckets –
 1. Training Data (80%)